 The motto at so-called green gyms is simple – harness human energy to produce electricity.
 Gym owners do this by equipping their gym with exercise machines that are fitted with generators.

 The machines most commonly configured for energy-production are bicycles and treadmills, but the elliptical trainer and step machine are also used.
-With every stroke of a pedal or turn of the treadmill belt, energy is created.
-This energy is either directly channeled into power outlets or stored in batteries for later use.
+With every stroke of a pedal or turn off the treadmill belt, energy is created.
+This energy is either directly channelled into power outlets or stored in batteries for later use.

 Electricity generated in this way does more than just benefit the environment – by adopting power-producing exercise machines in this way, gyms can promote themselves as environmentally friendly and also reduce their electric bills.